HLammers/cybo-drummer/README.md

 > If [MIDI learn](#midi-learn) is turned on, pedal CC min/max can be set by sending CC messages from a device connected to the set [MIDI learn port](#midi-learn-port).

 ###### trigger 1 to 6
-* Select up to 6 input presets (belonging to the selected input device) which will trigger the selected input preset
+* Select up to 6 input triggers (belonging to the selected input device) which will trigger the selected input preset
 > [!IMPORTANT]
 > Pedal CC min/max and input trigger 1 to 6 are the input trigger mapping for the above selected input preset.
 So, to map a trigger to a preset, first select the input device and input preset, then assign the CC range and triggers.
 This is indicated by the orange bar between input device/preset and pedal CC min/max.<br clear="right"/>